Hitting the Trails, Dallas Style

 The Trails (and Tales) Go On and On

 So, there you have it.
-For more exhaustive listings, visit our page here, the North Central Texas Council of Governments’ comprehensive trail page; cyclists can visit the DORBA page, while joggers/runners can visit the North Texas Trail Runners page here.
+For more exhaustive listings, visit our Walk & Roll page, the North Central Texas Council of Governments’ comprehensive trail page; cyclists can visit the DORBA page, while joggers/runners can visit North Texas Runners.
 If there’s any place we missed, tweet us at @sayyestodallas.